csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 The creator of an object (relation/view/role) holds all privileges on the object, including the privilege to grant privileges to others.

 Consider, as an example, the granting of update authorization on the _teaches_ relation of the university database.
-Assume that, initially, the database adminis- trator grants update authorization on _teaches_ to users _U_1, _U_2, and _U_3, who may in turn pass on this authorization to other users.
-The passing of a specific authoriza- tion from one user to another can be represented by an **authorization graph**.
+Assume that, initially, the database administrator grants update authorization on _teaches_ to users _U_1, _U_2, and _U_3, who may in turn pass on this authorization to other users.
+The passing of a specific authorization from one user to another can be represented by an **authorization graph**.
 The nodes of this graph are the users.

 Consider the graph for update authorization on _teaches_.
 The graph includes an edge _Ui_ → _Uj_ if user _Ui_ grants update authorization on _teaches_ to _Uj_ .
 The root of the graph is the database administrator.
 In the sample graph in Figure 4.10,